Last Updated on August 2, 2023

 Tip 2: Draw from real objects whenever possible

-The phrase ‘observational drawing’ typically implies drawing from life (see the superb observational drawing exercise set by artist and teacher Julie Douglas).
+The phrase ‘observational drawing’ typically implies drawing from life.
 Ask any art teacher and they will list the benefits of drawing from objects that are sitting directly in front of you.
 You are provided with a wealth of visual information…changing light conditions; rich textures; views of the subject from alternate angles; as well as information from other sense…smells and noise from the surroundings etc. Transcribing from three-dimensions to two is ultimately much harder than drawing from a photograph, but it often results in drawings that are ‘richer’ and more authentic.

 (This doesn’t mean, however, that you should never draw from photographs.
 Students frequently traipse from home to school and back again: it can be impractical to carry and set up complex still life arrangements over and over again.
 Some subjects – such as landscapes and nude models – are also unavailable in most classroom settings.
 It can therefore be good practise to set up a still life arrangement in the flesh (or visit a location) and begin drawing directly from the subject, using photographs to complete the work at home).